rexlunae/codegen/README.md

 # codegen

-An interface for writing code generation tools.
+An interface for writing code generation tools like compilers.